monitoringartist/docker-killer/README.md

 Solution: Use your standard OS number of processes limitations: number of processes per user and use custom user with defined limit in the container.

-## netbomb
+## kernelpanic

-It will utilize your internet connectivity by using UDP stream.
+It will generate kernel panic.

 ```
 docker run \